-The Revere Contributory Retirement System (the System) was established to provide retirement benefits to the employees and beneficiaries of the City and the Revere Housing Authority.
-The System is governed by a five-member board comprised of the City Auditor (ex-officio), two members elected by the System's participants, one member appointed by the Mayor and one member appointed by the other board members.
+The Revere Contributory Retirement System (the System) was established to provide retirement benefits to the employees and beneficiaries of the City, the Revere Housing Authority, and the Metro North Regional Emergency Communications Center.
+The System is governed by a five-member board comprised of the City Auditor (exofficio), two members elected by the System's participants, one member appointed by the Mayor and one member appointed by the other board members.
 The System is presented using the accrual basis of accounting and is reported as a pension and other postemployment benefit trust fund in the fiduciary fund financial statements.